Scot Robinson

 Annoyance Theater in the early years

-With a new lease on skid row, I got a job at the famous Second City comedy club, where I finagled free classes, and began to study improv with Mick Napier at the fledgling Annoyance Theatre.
+With a new lease on skid row, I got a job at the famous Second City comedy club, where I finagled free classes, and at the same time I began to study improv with Mick Napier at the fledgling Annoyance Theatre.
 Soon after I also began studying at the Improv Olympic with the late great Del Close.
 The Chicago comedy scene was a very incestuous (and less crowded) place back then and on any given week I would be performing in up to 8 different shows.
 After a while I gave most of my attention to working at the Annoyance Theatre where we did shows like Co-Ed Prison Sluts, Manson the Musical, Your Butt, The Brady Bunch, and a little show called The Lampshades.

 cast from "Manson the Musical"